Classes

 • Campfire

 • Have your own campfire!
-Participate in a fun, recreational, and social activity that is always a welcome addition to the Rock Eagle trip.
+Participating in this fun, recreational, and social activity is always a welcome addition to the Rock Eagle field experience.
+S’mores and roasting sticks are NOT provided, but you are welcome to bring your own!